Available Location Monitoring Technology

 This receiver has the same requirements and features as the landline receiver but transmits data via cellular signal; thus, no telephone landline is required.

-RF technology remains the most effective monitoring technology to verify the presence of a person under supervision in the residence during specified hours.
 Under procedural guidance endorsed by the Committee on Criminal Law of the Judicial Conference of the United States (Criminal Law Committee), officers are required to respond to violations; however, locational data is only available for the location where the monitoring unit is placed.

 Global Position System (GPS)

-A non-removable, waterproof, and shock-resistant GPS tracker is affixed to the ankle of a participant 24 hours a day.
+A non-removable, waterproof, and shock-resistant GPS tracker is affixed to the wrist or ankle of a participant 24 hours a day.
 The participant is required to charge the GPS tracker at least daily or as directed.
 The participant’s location is detected by GPS satellites, cellular towers, and/or Wi-Fi.
-GPS trackers receive satellite signals; they do not transmitter, nor do they require an unobstructed view of the sky.
+GPS trackers receive satellite signals; they do not transmit, nor do they require an unobstructed view of the sky.
 GPS operations depend on an accurate time reference, which is provided by atomic clocks.
 Each GPS satellite transmits data that indicates its location and current time.
-Under procedural guidance endorsed by the Criminal Law Committee, this data is closely monitored by the supervising officer.

-GPS equipment may be the preferred supervision tool when enhanced supervision is needed and the whereabouts of the person under supervision must be monitored when leaving the approved residence, or when a third-party risk has been identified.
+GPS technology may be the preferred supervision tool when enhanced supervision is needed and the whereabouts of the person under supervision must be monitored when leaving the approved residence, or when a third-party risk has been identified.

-Restriction Levels in Location Monitoring
+Component and Restriction Levels in Location Monitoring

 Curfew